DeerTears/old_qodot_docs/pages/best-practices.md

 | Uses indirect light | False | True | True |
 | Adds to project filesize | False | True | True |
 | Photorealistic quality | False | True | True |

+### Baked Lightmaps

+Qodot supports Godot's static lighting pipeline via a UV2 unwrap option available in the action menu of a QodotMap:

+#### Lightmap Volumes

+In order to bake static lighting for your map in Godot, it must be covered with a set of BakedLightmap volumes.
+How many are necessary will depend on the side of your map and number of lights- if you try to bake too much at once the editor will crash, so larger maps will need to be split into multiple volumes.

+There are some limitations to be mindful of when doing this:
+- Each mesh can only be affected by a single lightmap volume
+	- Meshes overlapping multiple BakedLightmap volumes will draw from whichever one is lower in the scene tree
+- If using BakedLightmap volumes, each will need to have its `Image Path` property set to a different folder
+	- Lightmaps are saved alongside the scene file by default, which causes overwrites
+- The editor will only update multiple lightmap volumes on scene reload
+	- Be sure to save and reload your scene after baking multiple volumes in order to see correct results

+#### Lighting Behaviours

+- Energy vs Indirect Energy
+  - Energy is used for dynamic lighting
+  - Energy and Indirect energy both contribute to static lighting if `Bake Mode` is set to `All`

+- Light Settings
+  - Bake Indirect is used to supplement dynamic direct lighting with baked indirect lighting
+    - Results in a hybrid baked + dynamic light
+  - Bake All is used to bake both direct and indirect lighting
+    - Dynamic lights set to Bake All must have all their render layers disabled for correct results

+#### ConeTrace vs RayTrace

+- ConeTrace
+	- More accurate to dynamic lighting system
+	- Similar metrics, so light settings are easily transferable
+	- Shorter bake times on account of a simpler algorithm
+	- Global illumination / sky lighting
+		- Activated by setting `Propagation` to 1
+		- Controlled by baked directional lights
+- RayTrace
+    - Better quality overall
+	- More accurate to real-world light behavior
+	- Metrics are incompatible with dynamic lighting system
+	- Requires more art time to refine

+Some unexpected behavior with certain light types is that spotLight uses both Energy and Indirect energy for baked lighting in RayTrace mode.

+Using a Node as the parent of a BakedLightmap will break it out of the scene hierarchy, this allows the user to group meshes and lights together for baking in isolation.

+#### Tips on Baked Lightmaps

+Godot's lightmap process will crash if too many lights or meshes are used.
+Grouping rooms into Trenchbroom groups rather than a single worldspawn is recommended for baking lights on larger maps/

+Be sure to save often or use version control software like Git to avoid loss of work.

+Larger maps should be saved as .scn instead of .tscn in order to minimize saving and loading overhead

 ### Dynamic Lighting